We asked you to name the things that shame biking. You weren't backward in coming forward

-Sorry Luke (pictured).
+Sorry Bikechannel's Luke Wilkins (pictured).
 Buying leathers to go with your bike is like tattooing your girlfriend’s name to your forehead.
 It doesn’t look good when you’re with her, but when you’re not, you look like an idiot.

 There’s not much worse than a rubbish replica.
 But what about a rubbish replica of a crap paintjob?
 Why would you want to plaster a plant-hire company all over your bike?
 Answer: you wouldn’t.
 This ‘Blade would have looked so much better just black.

 Yes we know you’re going to tell us you wear them for medical reasons but we’re just telling you that when you wear sunglasses under a clear visor everyone thinks you look like a dweeb.
 They said it, not me.